 Tahoe Marathon Swimming

 Marathon swimming on Lake Tahoe is increasing in popularity as open water swimmers want new venues to conquer.
-As licensed, professional captains, with many successful swims and references, we welcome the opportunity to pilot you.
+As licensed, professional captains, with many successful swims, references and beautiful escort boats, we welcome the opportunity to pilot you.

 “Lake Tahoe is the pinnacle of alpine open water swimming.”